dogweather/forkful/content/en/go/files-and-io/reading-a-text-file.md

   \ perform\u2026"
 lastmod: '2024-03-13T22:44:59.646666-06:00'
 model: gpt-4-0125-preview
-summary: "Reading a text file in Go involves accessing and retrieving content from\
-  \ a file stored on disk for processing or analysis.
-Programmers frequently perform\u2026"
+summary: Reading a text file in Go involves accessing and retrieving content from a file stored on disk for processing or analysis.
 title: Reading a text file
 weight: 22
 ---